Xtherma/xtherma_api/README.md

 ### value
 This is the value of the setting.
 These values are always standard 16-bit unsigned INT.
-If you expect a signed value, e.g. for a temperature you have to sign them yourself.
+If you expect a signed value, e.g., for a temperature, you must sign them yourself.

 ### min
 This is the minimal value of "value".
-If it is empty it default to 0.
+If it is empty it defaults to 0.

 ### max
 This is the max value of "value".
 If it is empty it defaults to 65335.

 ### mapping
-This is a comma separated list of strings that further describe "value".
+This is a comma-separated list of strings that further describe "value".
 In this example "Betriebsmodus" can be 0 = Standby, 1 = Heizbetrieb, 2 = Kühlbetrieb ...

 ### unit
-If "value" is a numerical value, unit contains the unit as a string e.g. "°C", "K" and so on.
+If "value" is a numerical value, the unit contains the unit as a string e.g. "°C", "K" and so on.

 ### output_factor
 not used right now.